raffaellomorandini/kerelys/STRIPE_SETUP.md

    - Check your secret key configuration
    - Verify the API route is accessible

-4. **Discount Code Not Working**
+4. **Promotion Code Not Working**
-   - Check the discount code validation logic
+   - Check if the code exists in your Stripe account
    - Verify minimum order requirements
    - Check if the code has expired or reached usage limit
+   - Ensure the code is active in Stripe Dashboard

 5. **3D Secure Issues**
    - Test with the 3D Secure test card